-The SeatWeavers Guild is a fantastic resource.
+The SeatWeavers Guild is a great resource.
 They have a list of members who teach and/or restore chairs.
 Find them on facebook.
 Become a member!
 Attend annual gatherings and get advice from fellow chair nerds!

 Cane & Wicker Restoration is a public Facebook group where folks all over the world post their projects, questions, and generally geek on chairs.

 Earth Guild on Haywood St in Downtown Asheville has reed, strand cane, sheet cane, spline, books, plus lots of great supplies

-Ace Hardware on Merrimon (and other locations) does not have rattan or rush but has everything else you need for your chair caning shop: shellac, clamps, tools, glue, free popcorn, and super helpful folks.
+Ace Hardware no rattan or rush but has everything else you need for your chair caning shop: shellac, clamps, tools, glue, free popcorn…

 Asheville Hardware on Buxton Ave on the South Slope is da coolest.
 Wood slabs, finishes, glues, tools, and more.

-The Country Seat in Pennsylvania, good folks and very helpful.
+The Country Seat in PA, good folks and very helpful.

-HH Perkins in North Haven, CT donated the material for the chair wall in the museum.
+HH Perkins in CT donated the material for the chair wall in the museum.
 Y’all rock.

 Frank’s Cane and Rush Supply in CA, also pretty cool people.
 Remember the time difference.